Tereams/TimeWeaver/README.md

 # LongDay

-LongDay is a local-first planning tool that turns vague goals into realistic days.
+LongDay is a local-first planning tool that turns vagu e goals into realistic days.

 Describe what you want to do and how much time you have.
 LongDay breaks it down and fits it into your day.